Bascil/go-data-structures-and-design-patterns/16-heap-data-structure/readme.md

   Parent Index =  [index] - 1 / 2

 ## Inserting keys in a heap

+### construction algorithm
+Step 1 − Create a new node at the end of heap.
+Step 2 − Assign new value to the node.
+Step 3 − Compare the value of this child node with its parent.
+Step 4 − If value of parent is less than child, then swap them.
+Step 5 − Repeat step 3 & 4 until Heap property holds.

 ### Insert and heapify
-- Whever we perform an insert, we add a new key to the bottom right of the tree
+- Whever we perform an *insert*, we add a new key to the _bottom right_ of the tree
 - The bottom right node will be the last index

 ```